-KAMPALA- Neither returning officer Richard Lwanga, nor Justice James Karemani divulged details why court cancelled Uganda Boxing Federation (UBF) elections which were slated for November 11.
+KAMPALA- Neither returning officer Richard Lwanga, nor Justice Jameson Karemani divulged details why court cancelled Uganda Boxing Federation (UBF) elections which were slated for November 11.

 Daily Monitor, however, has learnt that even without the court order, Aiba, the International Boxing Association, deemed the whole electoral process illegal.